guettli/programming-guidelines/README.md

 My rule of thumb: Less indentation, means less complexity, means better code.

 Two things are simplified: The second version does not need a class or inheritance.
-Nice, since less code means less bugs.
+Nice, since less code means fewer bugs.

 In the second example the method `smpt_connection()` is not an instancemethod of a class, it just an unbound method.
 If a test asks for a parameter with this name, then pytest gives the test the result of this method.

 And look at the assertion: `self.assertEqual(response_code, 250)` vs `assert response_code == 250`.
 Namespaces
 introduced by dots are great (`assertEqual` is in the namespace of `self`).
-But if one level is enough, than this is even better.
+But if one level is enough, then this is even better.

-Of course this is opinionated, and it is 100% ok if you prefer the OOP-way and not the shorter solution.
+Of course, this is opinionated, and it is 100% ok if you prefer the OOP-way and not the shorter solution.

 ### "Dependency injection" is just "Configuration"

-For me the term [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) and the corresponding Wikipedia article are way too complicated.
+For me, the term [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) and the corresponding Wikipedia article are way too complicated.

-For me it is just "Configuration".
+For me, it is just "Configuration".
 But some people don't like it simple, they prefer ....
 (I removed this since it was provocative.
-Feel free to add you favorite terms here)
+Feel free to add your favorite terms here)

 From Wikipedia "Dependency injection"